Why Windcall Might Be Right For You

 Windcall is a gift from the movement to the movement and Windcall welcomes Residents at no cost during their stay.

-For Residencies: Your lodging and meals are completely covered as well as a menu of optional activities to explore transformative practices.
-Car rental during the sabbatical is also covered.
-Your costs include: roundtrip travel to your Windcall site and your part of fuel costs to travel within the Residency area.
+For Residencies: Your lodging and meals are covered plus a stipend for optional activities to explore transformative practices.
+Car rental during the sabbatical is covered for the cohort as a group.
+Your personal costs include: roundtrip travel to your Windcall site and your part of fuel costs for the rental car within the Residency area.
 Those costs vary depending on the site and your own wishes.

 Windcall provides a sample fundraising letter for use in raising funds for your Residency or Mindful Breather and your organization’s funders might be open to supporting your sabbatical as well.